Nanocloud/nanocloud/README.md

 - qemuMachineUsername (Defaults to Administrator) windows account username
 - qemuMachinePassword (Defaults empty) windows account password

-Qemu use '10.0.2.2' to contact host, you should replace default 'localhost' by this ip to be able to use storage.
+Qemu use *10.0.2.2* to contact host, you should replace default 'localhost' by this ip to be able to use storage.

-Storage configuration:
+## Storage configuration

 - storageAddress (mandatory, defaults to 'localhost') storage service's IP
 - storagePort (mandatory, defaults to 9090) storage service's port
 - uploadLimit (defaults 0 (deactivate)) upload limit, in MB, for each user